Every company is made up of thousands or even millions of individual processes or workflows waiting to be discovered.

 Where does the data come from?

-Process mining gets the data from event logs and uses different data points to re-engineer the process and compare it to the ideal target process through conformance checking.
+Process mining gets the data from event logs and uses different data points to re-engineer the business process and compare it to the ideal target process through conformance checking.
 If event logs fail to capture all the critical points or have many inaccurate records, then the created process model might not be as reliable, deviating from the real picture.
-In other words, process mining relies on distinct steps within the process.
+In other words, process mining relies on distinct steps within the business process.
 Some of the systems, such as Slack or Teams, simply do not produce logs, making the use of process mining limited, and as a result, overlooking people's interactions with systems.

-Development efforts before use.
+Development efforts before the use

 Another significant difference is the need to make integrations with information systems to get started with process mining.
 It requires upfront back-end integrations with different software and applications that will be monitored in the mining process.
 Process discovery doesn't need any integrations, so users can quickly install the software agents on users' computers uninterruptedly.